MATH 6150

 Course information provided by the 2025-2026 Catalog.

-This course emphasizes the classical aspects of partial differential equations (PDEs) - analytic methods for linear second-order PDEs and first-order nonlinear PDEs - without relying on more modern tools of functional analysis.
-The usual topics include fundamental solutions for the Laplace/Poisson, heat and and wave equations in Rn, mean-value properties, maximum principles, energy methods, Duhamel's principle, and an introduction to nonlinear first-order equations, including shocks and weak solutions.
+This course emphasizes the "classical" aspects of partial differential equations (PDEs) — analytic methods for linear second-order PDEs and first-order nonlinear PDEs – without relying on more modern tools of functional analysis.
+The usual topics include fundamental solutions for the Laplace/Poisson, heat and wave equations in n dimensions, mean-value properties, maximum principles, energy methods, Duhamel's principle, and an introduction to nonlinear first-order equations, including shocks and weak solutions.
 Additional topics may include Hamilton-Jacobi equations, Euler-Lagrange equations, similarity solutions, transform methods, asymptotics, power series methods, homogenization, distribution theory, and the Fourier transform.

 View Enrollment Information